gopaycommunity/gopay-api-documentation/source/includes/en/_codes.md

 Parameter value|Substate parameter description
 -----------|---------------------
 _101|Payment pending.
+We are waiting for the online payment to be made.
-We are waiting for the payment to be made.
+_102|Payment pending.
+We are waiting for the offline payment to be made.
 _2001|Payment successfully paid.
 _3001|Bank payment confirmed by letter of advice.
 _3002|Bank payment confirmed by statement.